Frequently Asked Questions

 - Provide regular progress reports to your primary healthcare provider, attorney, and insurance company.

 - My practice accepts insurance for acupuncture patients.
 In order to best serve you I can verify your insurance benefits before you arrive.
 Please click on the link below and complete the online form.
-I will contact you as soon as the benefits are established.
+We will contact you as soon as your benefits are determined.

 I hope this notice finds you in good health during this very difficult time.
 Certainly daily life with the COVID-19 pandemic has increased stressors and thus additional pain responses.
 I do think its important to offer pain and stress relieving services at this time, thus I have decided to reopen my office with certain precautions.
 We are dedicated to preventing the spread of COVID 19 thus: